Tom-CCS/HSSP_2019/README.md

+# HSSP 2019
-Course Material for HSSP 2019
+Course Material for HSSP 2019 Class: How to factor sin(x).
+Include Syllabus and Lecture Notes.